wp-plugins/contact-form-7/README.txt

 1. screenshot-1.png

 == Changelog ==

+= 2.1.1 =

+* Some other plugins that attempt to include files in inadvisable way were conflicting with Contact Form 7 2.1.
+A workaround for avoiding these types of issues has been introduced.
+* Translations for Chinese (traditional; James Wu), Danish (Georg S. Adamsen), German (Ivan Graf) and Italian (Gianni Diurno) have been updated.
+Translation for Afrikaans has been newly created by Schalk Burger.

 = 2.1 =
 * The required WordPress version has been changed and now requires WordPress 2.8 or higher.
 If you use WordPress 2.7, you will need to upgrade WordPress.